IOTEROP/IOWA/README.md

 </p -->
 You can interact with the samples or your device with **ALASKA Platform**

-Click on the button below to jump to the *Alaska Platfrom*
+Click on the button below to jump to the *ALASKA Platform*

 [![Ioterop ALASKA DM Platform](https://img.shields.io/badge/ALASKA%20Free%20Account-201a3B?style=for-the-badge)](https://alaska.ioterop.com/)